Garden Rejuvenation

 Soil regeneration

 Healthy soil is the foundation of a thriving garden.
-We’ll assess its texture, structure, and pH, then enrich it with organic matter, beneficial fungi, and natural amendments to restore fertility and life.
+We assess its texture, structure, and pH, then enrich it with organic matter, beneficial fungi, and natural amendments to restore fertility and vitality.
+The fresh organic matter also helps suppress weeds and marks the official start of our journey toward no-dig garden management, promoting healthier plants and increased biodiversity.

-Investing the appropriate amount of time in this preparation phase will benefit the garden in the long run, and greatly reduce ongoing maintenance.
+Investing the right amount of time in this preparation phase benefits the garden in the long term and significantly reduces both ongoing maintenance efforts and costs.

 05.